buildkite-plugins/docker-compose-buildkite-plugin/README.md

 variables from outside docker-compose.

-If you want to add extra environment above what is declared in your `docker-compose.yml`, this plugin offers a `environment` block of it's own:
+If you want to add extra environment above what is declared in your `docker-compose.yml`, this plugin offers a `environment` block of its own:

 ```yml
 steps: